 The patent positions of companies like ours are generally uncertain and involve complex legal and factual questions.
 No consistent policy regarding the scope of claims allowable in patents in the field of oncology has emerged in the United States.
 The relevant patent laws and their interpretation outside of the United States are also uncertain.
 Changes in either the patent laws or their interpretation in the United States and other countries may diminish our ability to protect our technology or product candidates and could affect the value of such intellectual property.
-In particular, our ability to stop third parties from making, using, selling, offering to sell or importing products that infringe our intellectual property will depend in part on our success in obtaining and enforcing patent applications we may file in the future, nor can we be sure that any patents that may be granted with respect to any of our pending patent applications or with respect to any patent applications we may file in the pharmaceutical and biotechnology space are evolving and involve many risks and uncertainties.
-For example, third parties may have blocking patents that could be used to prevent us from commercializing our product candidates and practicing our protection that otherwise may exist for our product candidates.
+In particular, our ability to stop third parties from making, using, selling, offering to sell or importing products that infringe our intellectual property will depend in part on our success in obtaining and enforcing patent claims that cover our technology, inventions and improvements.
+We cannot guarantee that patents will be granted with respect to any of our pending patent applications or with respect to any patent applications we may file in the future, nor can we be sure that any patents that may be granted to us in the future will be commercially useful in protecting our products, the methods of use or manufacture of those products.
+Moreover, even our issued patents may not guarantee us the right to practice our technology in relation to the commercialization of our products.
+Patent and other intellectual property rights in the pharmaceutical and biotechnology space are evolving and involve many risks and uncertainties.
+For example, third parties may have blocking patents that could be used to prevent us from commercializing our product candidates and practicing our proprietary technology, and our issued patents may be challenged, invalidated or circumvented, which could limit our ability to stop competitors from marketing related products or could limit the term of patent protection that otherwise may exist for our product candidates.
 In addition, the scope of the rights granted under any issued patents may not provide us with protection or competitive advantages against competitors with similar technology.
-Furthermore, our competitors may independently develop similar technologies that are outside the scope of the rights granted under any issued patents may not provide us with protection or competitive advantages against competitors with similar technology.
-Furthermore, our competitors may independently develop similar technologies that are outside the scope of the rights granted under any issued patents may not provide us with protection or competitive advantages against competitors, we may face competition with respect to our product, it is
+Furthermore, our competitors may independently develop similar technologies that are outside the scope of the rights granted under any issued patents.
+For these reasons, we may face competition with respect to our product candidates.
+Moreover, because of the extensive time required for development, testing and regulatory review of a potential product, it is possible that, before any particular product candidate can be commercialized, any patent protection for such product may expire or remain in force for only a short period following commercialization, thereby reducing the commercial advantage the patent provides.